First Trimester of Pregnancy Week by Week

 - Greater urination – You will probably find yourself urinating more frequently than normal.

 - Fatigue – Fatigue, in addition, will rank very well amongst first trimester conditions.

 - Food cravings – You are going to find yourself craving certain foods.

-Smelling sense in first trimester is at its peak as it results in worsening of nausea and often leads to vomiting.
+Your sense of smell in the first trimester may be extremely sensitive.
+Smelling something unpleasant which may not have affected you before, may lead to intense nausea and vomiting.
 An increase in levels of hormones like progesterone and estrogen leads to emotional outbursts and mood swings.
-In case of severe pain in back, extreme nausea and bleeding during first trimester of pregnancy, it is advisable to consult a doctor.
+In case of severe pain in the back, extreme nausea and bleeding during the first trimester of pregnancy, it is advisable to consult a doctor.

-Most women will lose the baby fat faster if they choose to breastfeed their baby.
+Most women will lose what’s referred to as “baby fat” faster if they choose to breastfeed their baby.
 Breast milk is the best possible choice for healthy nutrition for a growing baby.
 Formula will work but it can never come close to what nature has provided.
-Breast feeding is also better for the mom as it helps the uterus to contract and helps you lose weight faster.
-There have also been other documented health benefits for the mother to breastfeed, so if it is possible you really should do it.
+Breastfeeding is also better for the mom as it helps the uterus to contract and helps you lose weight faster.
+There are also many other documented health benefits for the mother to breastfeed, so it’s recommended always if possible.
 It’s better for your baby, better for you and the way nature intended.